Answers To Frequently Asked Questions About The Budget

 Was the budget disapproved because the district mismanaged its finances?

-The Budget was disapproved because the County Superintendent is required by law to provide fiscal oversight of the district’s finances and the district’s budget has projected deficit spending that will leave the district without any reserves before the end of the 2019-20 school year.
-The district’s adopted budget although having sufficient resources to pay expenses for this fiscal year, did not include sufficient reserves for outgoing years.
+The Budget was disapproved because the County Superintendent is required by law to provide fiscal oversight of the district’s finances and the district’s budget has projected deficit spending that will leave the district without any reserves by October 2020.
+Although the District has enough cash to cover its expenses for the current fiscal year, there are not sufficient reserves in future years.

 Does the district have a top-heavy central office and high amount of administrative overhead? (updated 10-11-18)